devfile/library/tests/README.md

     1. If a test detects an error when comparing properties returned by the parser with expected properties
         *  ```./tmp/parser_v200_schema_test/Test_*_<property id>_Parser.yaml``` - property as returned by the parser
         *  ```./tmp/parser_v200_schema_test/Test_*_<property id>_Test.yaml``` - property as expected by the test
+    1. The test will report number of tests passed, skipped and failed.
+        * For example:  ```134 tests passed.
+0 test skipped.
+3 tests failed.```
+        * skipped test are marked as disabled in the xxxxxx-tests.json file (see below), usually indicating a valid test but pending an update to the schema.

 Note: each run of the test removes the existing contents of the ```./tmp``` directory